slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 ![Cylance SmartAV logo](../assets/images/cylance-smartav-logo.png "Cylance SmartAV logo")

 For those of you who haven't heard about Cylance, do not be dismayed.
 Let me fill you in.
 Cylance(now acquired by BlackBerry Limited) belongs to one of the newer waves of security solutions that add a pinch of Machine Learning to existing detection algorithms.
-Basically, it employs ML models which are trained with millions of malicious samples to detect the next threat that comes around even if it's previously unseen.
+Basically, it employs ML models which are trained with millions of malicious samples to detect the next threat that comes around using behavioural analysis even if it's previously unseen.
 All of this is done in the hopes of removing too much dependency on signature-based detection models which have to be frequently updated to keep up with the recent threats and even then it can't possibly keep up its pace with zero-day threats and previously unseen or evolved malware samples.

 I would recommend checking their page for more intel on their product which you can do [here](https://shop.cylance.com/us/).